bbauska/JS-Notes4Pros/README.md

 }
 list.innerHTML = html;  // <i>update once</i>
 </pre>
-<p>The <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document/createDocumentFragment">function document.createDocumentFragment()
+<p>The function <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document/createDocumentFragment">
-can be used as a lightweight container for the HTML created by the loop.
+document.createDocumentFragment()</a> can be used as a lightweight container for the HTML created by the loop.
 This method is slightly faster than modifying the container element&apos;s innerHTML property (as shown below).</p>
 <pre>
 <b>var</b> list = document.getElementById(&quot;list&quot;);